nchourrout/QuickNote/README.rst

 ================

 * the source code is `hosted in GitHub`_
-* bugs and support are managed at getsatisfaction.com
 * a documentation is available in the `wiki`_

 .. _hosted in GitHub: http://github.com/nchourrout/QuickNote